Configuring new source types

 The other great performance boost that we can apply to Splunk data onboarding is telling the Splunk platform how to find the timestamps.

-• The Splunk platform uses the first timestamp that it finds in the event.
+- The Splunk platform uses the uses the first set of characters that looks like a timestamp that it finds in the event.

 There are a few issues with this behavior: